NkiroteFay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script adds a number to a global variable this script carries out exponent operation this script converts a binary to a decimal
+this script adds a number to a global variable this script carries out exponent operation this script converts a binary to a decimal this script creates combination of letters with specific format and filter